 How To Make Corn Casserole With Jiffy Mix

-One of the highlights of the original Jiffy corn casserole recipe was that it could be mixed up right in the baking dish, thus eliminating an extra dirty bowl.
 Now, I’m not saying it can’t be done, but it can definitely get a little messy to say the least.
-Feel free to give it a try for yourself, but I’m happy to take on an additional dirty dish in this instance.
+Feel free to try it for yourself, but this is one time I don’t mind an extra dirty dish to wash.

-Here’s how I mix up my corn casserole with Jiffy cornbread mix:
+Here’s how I mix my corn pudding with Jiffy mix:

 2| Whisk the egg well and stir into the corn mixture.
 Stir in the Jiffy mix until thoroughly combined.